Redot-Engine/redot-docs/tutorials/best_practices/redot_notifications.rst

 _ready vs. _enter_tree vs. NOTIFICATION_PARENTED
 ------------------------------------------------

-When instantiating a scene connected to the first executed scene, Godot will instantiate nodes down the tree (making ``_init()`` calls) and build the tree going downwards from the root.
+When instantiating a scene connected to the first executed scene, redot will instantiate nodes down the tree (making ``_init()`` calls) and build the tree going downwards from the root.
 This causes ``_enter_tree()`` calls to cascade down the tree.
 Once the tree is complete, leaf nodes call ``_ready``.
 A node